instana/synthetic-synctl/docs/synctl-create-test.md

     --lookup-server-name <boolean>      enable recursive DNS lookups, false by default --port <int>                        set port, default is 53 --query-time <string>               an object with name/value pairs used to validate the test response time --query-type <string>               DNS query type: Value must be one of ALL, ALL_CONDITIONS, ANY, A, AAAA, CNAME, NS.
-Default value is A.
+Default value is A
     --recursive-lookups <boolean>       enables recursive DNS lookups, false by default --server <string>                   set IP address of the DNS server --server-retries <int>              set number of times to try a timed-out DNS lookup before returning failure.
 Default is 1
     --target-values <str>               set list of filters to be used to validate the test response --transport <str>                   set protocol used to do DNS check.
-Only UDP is supported.
+Only UDP is supported
 ```
 ## Examples